Going Under Game Cover

 • “Musics alright, kinda generic but it's decent enough, fits the office theme I guess.”

-• “Would like it if we got more area variety rather than just Styxcoin WinkyDink and Joblin.
-The only thing I didn't like about this game was the final boss music; it's just three words said like a billion times and it gets really annoying.”
+• “Would like it if we got more area variety rather than just styxcoin winkydink and joblin.
+The only thing I didn't like about this game was the final boss music; it's just three words said like a million times and it gets really annoying.”

 • “The music gets worse everywhere, the levels look uglier, and even the title screen gets a downgrade.”

-The game's replayability is generally praised, with many players highlighting its roguelike and rogue-lite elements, procedural generation, and diverse gameplay options that encourage experimentation with different playstyles.
-However, some reviews note limitations in replay value, particularly after completing the main story, suggesting that while it offers enjoyable short-term experiences, it may not sustain long-term engagement without additional content.
-Overall, it strikes a balance between fun, varied gameplay and a somewhat limited replayability compared to other titles in the genre.
+The game's replayability is generally praised, with many players highlighting its roguelike elements, procedural generation, and various modes that encourage experimentation and exploration.
+However, some reviews note that while it offers enjoyable gameplay and a decent amount of replay value, it may not sustain long-term engagement due to its relatively short length and limited content after completing the main story.
+Overall, it strikes a balance between fun, replayable mechanics and a desire for more substantial content.

 • “The game's procedural generation, rogue-lite elements, and replayability make it a game that is worth playing multiple times.”